pencoyd/CloudFlareApp/cloudflare.md

 1. You'll receive vulnerability reports in a nice intuitive and structured dashboard
 2. You decide if a given report is valid, reward the tester with points and patch the vulnerability
-3. At any time, You can stop the security test
+3. At any time, you can stop the security test

 ![Screenshot of CrowdCurity](/images/apps/crowdcurity/crowdcurity_dashboardscreenshot.png)